gmarimon98/dd-srd/content/optional-rules/tactical-combat.md

 Enemies in tactical combat must have speed and range in addition to all normal statistics.
 They can also have one or more [abilities](#abilities).
 By default, enemies cannot take extra actions.
 However, whenever they fulfill the criteria for one or more Tactics, they gain one Difficulty for that roll for each.

+In tactical combat, the GM gains an additional bane option: for one bane, they can move any combatant one space.
+When inflicting banes on a player, stress should ideally come from one of the enemy combatants in range, though not necessarily the target of the roll.

 NPC combatants have the same statistics as enemies.
-When attacking each other, whoever has the highest combat strength inflicts one damage on the other.
+When attacking each other, the GM selects a tag for each, and whoever has the highest combat strength inflicts one damage on the other plus any fulfilled Tactics.
+Upon reaching zero HP, the GM can decide whether that NPC becomes OUT or dies.

 If a side sheet uses the standard stat system, the GM can choose to fill a combat sheet for them.